Mediation helps you and your ex-partner to sort out the future for yourselves and your children.

 How long will it take?

 We aim to meet you within a week of your referral.
-This would normally be in person but currently we are using video links due to Covid19 restrictions.
+This would normally be in person but we are able to use video links.
 It is impossible to estimate how long the process will take because this depends on your individual circumstances.
 The average number of sessions involved in resolving children only matters is 1-3 sessions; ‘All Issues Mediation’ will need between 3 and 5 sessions, each lasting between 1-1.5 hours.